-The Notes will be unsecured and therefore will be effectively subordinated to any secured indebtedness we may incur in the future.
+The Notes will be unsecured and therefore will be effectively subordinated to any secured indebtedness we have currently incurred or may incur in the future.

 The Notes will not be secured by any of our assets or any of the assets of our subsidiaries.
-As a result, the Notes are effectively subordinated to any secured indebtedness we or our subsidiaries may incur in the future (or any indebtedness that is initially unsecured to which we subsequently grant security).
-In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our future secured indebtedness and the future secured indebtedness of our subsidiaries may assert rights against the assets pledged to secure that indebtedness in order to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the Notes.
+As a result, the Notes are effectively subordinated to any secured indebtedness we or our subsidiaries have currently incurred, such as the outstanding SBA-guaranteed debentures of Fund II and Fund III, and may incur in the future (or any indebtedness that is initially unsecured to which we subsequently grant security).
+In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness and the secured indebtedness of our subsidiaries may assert rights against the assets pledged to secure that indebtedness in order to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the Notes.
+As of January 14, 2014, our subsidiaries had approximately \$202.2 million of outstanding debentures guaranteed by the SBA.